colin27091/life-game/README.md

 ## How to Play

 The Game of Life consists of a grid of cells that evolve over time based on a set of rules.
 You can interact with the simulation by clicking on the cells to toggle them between alive and dead states.
-Use the controls provided to start, stop, and reset the simulation.
+Use spacebar to start, stop the simulation.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.